lfsgroup/bank/README.md

 # Bank

 A Go program to look up Australian BSB numbers.
-The data is download from [AusPayNet](https://bsb.auspaynet.com.au/), and statically stored in the app.
+The data is downloaded from [AusPayNet](https://bsb.auspaynet.com.au/), and statically stored in the app.

 ## Usage